Shanyey/ip/docs/README.md

 ## Find Task

-Finds a task based on the description
+Finds a task based on the description.

+Format: `Find <Description>`
+- Description does not have to be the full description of the task to find tasks.

 Example: `find Read`